tjhickey724/discrete_math/notes/counting/basicCounting.md

 $\vert A \cup B \cup C \vert = \vert A \vert + \vert B \vert +\vert C\vert - \vert A \cap B \vert - \vert A \cap C \vert - \vert B \cap C \vert+\vert A \cap B \cap C\vert$

 ### Applications

+**FizzBuzz**
-How many integers in the range [0,100] are divisible by 3 or by 5?
+How many integers in the range [1,100] are divisible by 3 or by 5?
+This is the basis of the FizzBuzz challenge where you count from 1 to 100 but say fizz for numbers divisible by 3 and buzz for numbers divisible by 5, e.g.

+1 2 fizz 4 buzz fizz 7 8 fuzz buzz 11 fizz 13 14 fizzbuzz 16 17 fizz 19 buzz ...

 Let $A_n$ be the set of numbers in [1,100] which are divible by $n$.
 We want to know the size of $A = A_3\cup A_5$